In this article

 Armed forces reservists

-Members of the U.S. Army, Navy, Air Force, Marine Corps, Coast Guard, National Guard, and Reserve Corps can deduct their unreimbursed travel expenses.
+Members of the US Army, Navy, Air Force, Marine Corps, Coast Guard, National Guard, and Reserve Corps can deduct their unreimbursed travel expenses.

 Qualified performing artists

-• Has $16,000 or less in adjusted gross income
+• Have $16,000 or less in adjusted gross income

-Fee-basis local government officials
+Fee-basis public officials

 Salaried government employees can't deduct unreimbursed employee expenses.
 State or local government workers who receive fee-based compensation can deduct unreimbursed employee expenses.